-This is the method to calculate feature-based refinement indicator from the adapt_feature_scalar_key scalar field.
-The following terms are computed for each edge in the grid and the nodal adaptation intensity is the maximum for all incident edges.
-The edge terms are, adapt_feature_length_exp = 0.5 adapt_intersect_metric_in_time = .false.
+This is the method to calculate feature-based refinement indicator from the adapt_feature_scalar_key scalar field S. The following terms are computed for each edge in the grid I_e and the nodal adaptation intensity I_n is the maximum edge value for all edges incident to a node, where e denotes each edge incident to node n.
+The S subscripts 1 and 2 denote the value at each end point of an edge.
+The edge terms are,